-“Find the prospect’s hot buttons!”
-“Push their hot buttons!”
+“Find the prospect’s hot button and push it” One of my earliest sales mentors told me this during the first ever Sales Training that I attended.
 We’ve heard these thoughts before; but what do they mean?
-Is it to say that as a sales person you should try to discover your prospect’s primary areas of interest?
+Is it to say that as a salesperson you should try to discover your prospect’s primary areas of interest?
 How do you push those so-called buttons anyway?
 How do these hot buttons help you close sales?
-Exactly what is a Hot Button?
+Exactly what is a Hot button?

 Merriam-Webster defines the adjective, “hot button” as, “An emotional and usually controversial issue or concern that triggers immediate intense reaction.”

 The key words to remember are emotion and intense.
 A benefit does not usually create an emotional reaction that leads to a buying decision.
 Also, understand that the fear of loss is a far more intense emotion than the desire for gain.